 Drive to Ranthambore this morning.
 Ranthambore National Park's abandoned fortress, lakes and above all it's 'friendly' tigers have made it one of the most spectacular wildlife reserves in the world.
 The park is especially famous for its tigers and is one of the best places in the country to see these majestic predators in the wild.
 The tigers can sometimes be easily spotted even during the day.

-You enjoy an afternoon safari through the park on an all-terrain vehicle with a rooftop platform that is tall enough to see over the top of the tall grasses that grow in parts of the park.
+You enjoy an afternoon safari through the park.
 The landscape is amazing.
-Dry deciduous forest with ancient Banyan and Peepul trees suddenly give way to lush green Oasis.
-Three major serve as watering holes for the herbivorous and carnivorous creatures that inhibit this national park which is studded as it is with Rajput pavilions and palaces and the imposing Ranthambore fort.
+Dry deciduous forest with ancient Banyan and Peepul trees suddenly give way to lush green Oasis, three of which serve as watering holes for the creatures that inhibit this national park which is studded as it is with Rajput pavilions and palaces and the imposing Ranthambore Fort.

 Day Fourteen: Two More Chances to Spot Tigers

-You will have a third park visit during your stay—either this afternoon or tomorrow morning
+You can have a third park visit during your stay—either this afternoon or tomorrow morning